jupyterlab/jupyterlab/docs/source/user/notebook.md

 # Notebooks

-Jupyter Notebooks are documents that combine live runnable code, with narrative text (markdown), equations (LaTeX), images, interactive visualizations and other rich output:
+Jupyter Notebooks are documents that combine live runnable code with narrative text (Markdown), equations (LaTeX), images, interactive visualizations and other rich output:

 [screenshot]